hhu-stups/probparsers/README.md

 * unicode - Conversion of EventB Unicode Strings to ASCII and vice versa

 ## Building
-Run the 'deploy' target with gradle.
+Run the 'assemble' target with gradle.

 On windows you need to install the program 'patch.exe'.